arBmind/2018-cogen-de/README.md

 ## Slides

-All slides ar in German.
+All slides are in German.

 You can view slides at https://arbmind.github.io/2018-cogen-de